NickCulbertson/Social-Media-Icon-Animations/README.md

 • SM1 animations include a pop animation with click sound.
 SM2 animations are just the spin animation.

+• Button_Download and Button_Follow contain a custom changing button state from "Follow" to "Following" (as seen in the video).

 • The SocialMediaIcons folder includes pngs of each icon if you just need a static image.